fkooman/html-music-player/README.md

 ![html-music-player](https://github.com/fkooman/html-music-player/raw/master/docs/html-music-player-screenshot.png)

 ## Features
-* Browse through "music" remoteStorage file system
+* Browse through "music" remoteStorage folder
-* Automatically play the next song in the directory
+* Automatically play the next song in the folder from which the playing was started, even when browsing other folders
+* Previous and Next buttons to change songs
+* Key bindings (arrow keys) for previous and next song

 ## Installation
 This application depends on the following components: